 In response to the Deloitte Audit and recommendations of the Chancellor of The Texas A&M University System, an A&M System-wide IT Governance and Collaboration Framework has been developed.

-IT affects everyone in the Texas A&M System.
-Input and buy-in from stakeholders is necessary for providing IT services and resources that faculty, students, staff, and researchers need to work effectively.
+Information technology affects everyone in the Texas A&M System.
+Input and buy-in from stakeholders is necessary to provide the IT services and resources that faculty, students, staff and researchers need to work effectively.
 This feedback also helps technology workers connect with the mission of their university or agency and helps them provide services that meet member goals.

-Members should implement their own governance framework in the ways that make the most sense for them to create a transparent decision-making system for technology services involving accountability to their university or agency and the faculty, students, staff, researchers and customers who depend on those technologies.
+Members should implement their own governance framework, working to create a transparent decision-making system for technology services that is accountable to their university or agency and the faculty, students, staff, researchers and customers who depend on those technologies.

 Benefits of A&M System IT Governance and Collaboration

 - Decrease duplicative efforts and identify opportunities to leverage solutions that other members are already using

 - Acquire insight, expertise and lessons learned from other members

 - Leverage economies of scale to cut project costs or pursue a master contract for premium pricing

 The A&M System IT Governance and Collaboration Framework Development Team is now active with all members participating.